ODonnchadha/net-core-graphql/README.md

 # net-core-graphql
-Culled from a class entitled "".
+Culled from a class entitled "API Development In .NET With GraphQL".